arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/dac/dac.md

 ---

-The Arduino UNO R4 WiFi has a built in **DAC** (Digital to Analog Converter) which is used to transform a digital signal to an analog one.
+The Arduino UNO R4 WiFi has a built in **DAC** (Digital-to-analog Converter) which is used to transform a digital signal to an analog one.
 This feature can be used to build a plethora of fun audio projects, but also work as professional lab equipment as a cheap function generator, for example.

 ## Goals